Best Fishing in Oregon

 On the down side, Wallowa Lake’s kokanee fishery is notoriously cyclical.
 While the fish may be big some seasons, they aren’t always easy to catch in big numbers.
 Wallowa Lake also has popular fisheries for rainbow and lake trout (mackinaw).

 Editor’s note: Most of the kokanee caught in recent years have been pan-sized.

 Rules to Fish By

 Wallowa Lake is open to year-round fishing.
-Starting in May 2013, it has an uncommon kokanee bag of 20, of which no more than five can be over 12 inches (no minimum length for kokanee).
-The kokanee limit is in addition to a five- trout bag for rainbows and mackinaw.
+Its kokanee limit currently is 25 per day, with no size restrictions, but double-check regulations for updated information.
+The daily kokanee limit is in addition to a five- trout bag for rainbows and mackinaw.
 Bull trout must be released unharmed.

 Timing Your Trip – Early Season is Best

 Kokanee can be caught year-round at Wallowa Lake, which occasionally freezes over in the coldest winters.
 The best bite usually occurs from early spring (or just after ice-out) until about June.
 Some years, such as the big-fish years of 2009 and 2010, anglers continued to catch fish throughout the summer months as they targeted the trophies.